wavefrontHQ/docs/pages/doc/registered_queries.md

 ## Use Cases

-Our customers have asked us to be able to register and ingest a query.
+Our customers have asked us to be able to register and ingest a query so they can have instantly available metrics.
 Here are some use cases:

 ### Simplify User Experience

 Many queries are complex and intimidating for non-expert users.
 Registered queries allow advanced users to use the results of a complex `ts()` expression to create new metrics.
-Other users can then use just that metric in other `ts()` expressions.
+Other users can then use that metric in other `ts()` expressions.

 The screenshot below shows how you can create a registered query from a very complex query.
 You use `aliasMetric` and call the metric by that metric name in a new query.
-In this example, just use `ts(test.billing.metric)` the next time we need the result of the query.
+In this example, we can use `ts(test.billing.metric)` the next time we need the result of the query.

 ![registered query](images/registered_query.png)